 Just call it red and white blood cells.
 As Kana Hanazawa as the voice acting, there are so many cells that play a role besides that.
 There is Killer-T, Macrophage, Platelets, Memory, Eosinophils, Dendritic, B Cell, and others.
 It’s rather difficult to mark all those characters but you will find it easier to get to recognize them from just the visuals.
 So, each of these cells has their respective roles such as red blood cells who send nutrients and oxygen, white blood cells who kill germs, and so on.
 I mean, I’m not great at this because I’m that stupid.

 Because this is indeed a shounen anime, the action scene is a lot of worth.
-The show has a unique story besides just giving us information about our body.
-We see how they work together in dealing with new problems really makes me jealous as a human even for a society.
-Besides that, the show almost had many things besides germs that invade our body.
+The show has a unique story besides just giving us information about our bodies.
+We see how they work together in dealing with new problems makes me jealous as a human even for society.
+Besides that, the show almost had many things besides germs that invade our bodies.
 On the other hand, they must deal with some other issues besides eradicating all germs such as toxic food, fever, sudden heat rises, and allergies.
-Akane Shimizu really explored a lot about our human body besides just learning the basics even looked from the other side too.
+Akane Shimizu explored a lot about our human body besides just learning the basics even looked from the other side too.

 Another one episode that is so phenomenal and the most memorable of all episodes is the blood transfusion.
 It’s just well-constructed and quite emotional.
 This episode makes us appreciate yourself more and from this too, I feel a little narcissistic.
 Wrapped like an end of the world, this is one of the best and most informative episodes of all.
 After all, you got a happy ending.

 Just love the David Production studio works on this anime.
-It has a fantastic animation, visuals, and character design.
-In addition, the studio also uses several designs from “JoJo’s Bizarre Adventure.”
-In fact, U-1146 and Killer T Cell really resemble the visuals of the anime.
+It has fantastic animation, visuals, and character design.
+Besides, the studio also uses several designs from “JoJo’s Bizarre Adventure”.
+U-1146 and Killer T Cell resemble the visuals of the anime.
 The show also has a charming soundtrack.
 The first theme song is great with its catchy tune.
 The ending theme song, “CheerS” by ClariS, is great.
-The voice actor really doing great.
-Kana Hanazawa as AE3803 is just another part for unique performance.
-But, you really have to be honest if Maria Naganawa is the best.
+The voice actor did great jobs.
+Kana Hanazawa as AE3803 is just another part of a unique performance.
+But, you have to be honest if Maria Naganawa is the best.
 Just love when it comes to Platelets and if you don’t find it sweet, just cry me a river.